 The Health Services, Outcomes, and Policy program seeks to characterize and improve the outcomes of patients with pulmonary disease and critical illness, and to understand and improve quality, safety, and effectiveness of health care delivered to such patients at the national, state, and local level.

 We are leaders in defining the field of survivorship after critical illness, particularly defining long-term outcomes after severe sepsis.
 Another focus of the program aims to understand the drivers of ICU admission and characterize the causes and consequences of over or under use of this expensive resource.
 We are particularly active around ARDS, severe sepsis, mechanical ventilation, delirium, sedation, nosocomial infections, early mobility, and the effective organization of ICU care.
 This research program has a diversified and robust portfolio of multiple federal, non-profit, and industry-sponsored projects.

 We are intensely interdisciplinary, closely integrating with other health services researchers including biostatisticians, health economists, implementation scientists, and sociologists from across the University of Michigan.
 Our research activities span the spectrum including clinical epidemiology, clinical trials, cost-effectiveness analysis, econometric analysis, multilevel modeling and secondary data analysis, network analysis, organizational science, policy analysis, qualitative research, survey research, and rigorous quality improvement.
-Faculty within this program are also closely affiliated with other centers, including the University of Michigan's:
+Faculty within this program are also closely affiliated with other centers, including:

 - Center for Healthcare Outcomes & Policy